How To Get Smoke Smell Out of House After Fire: A Complete Guide

-If you ready to remove smoke smell from your property by yourself, you’ll want to make sure you have the right tools.
+If you are ready to remove the smoke smell from your property by yourself, you’ll want to ensure you have the right tools.
 Before anything else, sprinkle baking soda on all the surfaces you are going to clean.
 The powder helps to lift smoke smells and any residue.
 Afterward, rub white vinegar and warm water on the surfaces slowly.
 After a couple of minutes, the stain and odor should clear.
 Alternatively, you can utilize dish soap to remove stains.

 - Dry Cleaning

 Dry cleaning is a relevantly cheap alternative to hand washing all your clothing and smaller items.
 Keep in mind that your local dry cleaner will not be able to restore more oversized furniture items.
 Also, be prepared to wait a while for the company to complete your smoke odor removal order.